x-company/xbuild/README.md

 > Don't forget to add Execution Permission to the `build.sh`, e.g. `chmod +x build.sh`

 Last but not least build your Dockerfile with `docker build --tag <yourimage> .` That's it!

+## QandA - Questions and Answers

+### Message: 'debconf: delaying package configuration, since apt-utils is not installed'

+This Message could ignored.
+After *apt-utils* is installed this warning will fixed.